Dr. Battershill Speaks to Sufferers of Traumatic Brain Injury in Canada

 Mr. Crosby was back on the ice in 35 days after beginning treatment with Dr. Carrick.
 It was not a miracle that restored a national hero or our system of health care; it was Functional Neurology.
 Implementing a treatment protocol of strictly rest is useless after 7-10 days.

 Another example of a common brain injury stems from Canada’s recent fentanyl epidemic.
-A man in his early 30’s came into my office with significant cognitive decline and many other physical signs of traumatic brain injury such as:
+A man in his early 30’s came into my office with significant decline in function and many other physical signs of traumatic brain injury such as:

 - slurred speech

 - slowed processing time to simple questions and conversations